MAAP-Project/maap-documentation/README.md

 OS-version of [Pandoc](https://pandoc.org/) is also required.

 You need to install Sphinx and supporting packages locally so that you can make sure that your edits show up correctly before you make a pull request to the repo.
+These steps must be done locally since MAAP's ADE does not support running a server, and likely will not in the future.

-To do this run the following command:
+To install supporting packages, run the following command:

 ```
 pip install -r requirements.txt